decorative

 Here they are, crunchy, over-salted chips.
 That’s right, “salt-to-taste” is way less than 1 Tbs of Kosher salt.
 FYI, the vinegar chips were mo’ betta’.
 Generally speaking, kale chips taste like paper thin, ultra crisp Veggie Booty.

-The kale chips were a fun diversion from my bad attitude, but keeping me emotionally afloat is a community where people recklessly embrace each other with new ideas, thoughtful advice, and perceptive support.
+The kale chips were a diversion from my bad attitude, but keeping me emotionally afloat is a community where people recklessly embrace each other with new ideas, thoughtful advice, and perceptive support.

 Housekeeping